 - 43. Stunting rates are high in Guatemala, with a 46.7 percent prevalence among children under 5,48 reaching 53 percent in rural and 58 percent in indigenous communities.
 The stunting rate declined by only 17 percent over the last 50 years and has probably remained unchanged for the last five years owing to the limited coverage and quality of national health services and social protection programmes.
-The nutrition profile of Guatemala is rapidly changing, with increasing rates of overweight and obesity among adultsadolescents, women, and men adding new dimensions to the country's nutrition concerns. - 44.
-This combination of nutrition problems is linked to recurrent food insecurity, limited access to basic services and unhealthy dietary habits- as well as to gender and age inequality.
+The nutrition profile of Guatemala is rapidly changing, with increasing rates of overweight and obesity among adolescents, women, and men adding new dimensions to the country's nutrition concerns. - 44.
+This combination of nutrition problems is linked to recurrent food insecurity, limited access to basic services and unhealthy dietary habits as well as to gender and age inequality.
 The National Crusade for Nutrition aims to tackle these issues through a comprehensive approach focused on expanding the coverage of basic services, the implementation of a social communication strategy to promote healthy diets, complementing food access for the most vulnerable populations with agricultural interventions and the distribution of supplementary fortified foods.
-The National Crusade for Nutrition is coordinated by SESAN and will be implemented by the ministries responsible for health, agriculture, social development and education in the 114 municipalities where stunting rates are the highest.
+The National Crusade for Nutrition is coordinated by SESAN and will be implemented by the ministries responsible for public health and social assistance, agriculture, livestock and food, social development and education in the 114 municipalities where stunting rates are the highest. - 45.
+Through this strategic outcome and under the National Crusade for Nutrition, WFP will implement an SBCC strategy covering a wide range of nutrition issues, which will follow a lifecycle approach and be linked to gender equality, age and sex analysis, social protection, resilience and climate change interventions that generate human capital among the most vulnerable communities and individuals.
+In addition, WFP will provide the Government with technical assistance aimed at fostering evidence-based decision-making in the government institutions responsible for implementing the National Crusade for Nutrition.